mikeckennedy/dockerclustermon/README.md

 dockerstatus my-docker-host
 ```

-You can optionally pass the username if you're not logging in a `root`.
+You can optionally pass the username if you're not logging in as `root`.
 Here is the full help text (thank you Typer):

 ```bash
  Usage: dockerstatus [OPTIONS] HOST [USERNAME]